Sabal miamiensis: Conservation

+Description

-Sabal miamiensis is closely related to S. etonia but has larger fruits (15–19 mm in diameter) and an inflorescences with 3 orders of branching instead of 2.
+Sabal miamiensis resembles S. etonia but has larger fruits (15–19 mm in diameter) and an inflorescences with 3 orders of branching instead of 2.
 Stems are primarily subterranean, leaves no more than 6 per plant, each yellow-green and up to 85 cm long.
 Flowers are creamy white, each 5-5.5 mm long.
 Fruits are black and fleshy.